krzyzanowskim/STTextView/README.md

 - FB9925647: NSTextLayoutManager.replaceContents(in range: with attributedString:) is documented but is not part of the public API
 - FB9907261: NSTextElementProvider.replaceContents(in:with:) does not replace content as documented
 - FB9692714: Rendering attributes do not draw properly
-- FB9886911: NSTextView can't properly layout and display long lines (this one is nasty since it causes the view "jump" whenever text attribute updates)
+- FB9886911: NSTextView can't properly layout and display long lines (this one is nasty since it causes the view to "jump" whenever text attribute updates)
 - FB9713415: NSTextView drawInsertionPoint(in:color:turnedOn) is never called
 - FB9971054: NSLayoutManager.enumerateCaretOffsetsInLineFragment ignores starting location
 - FB9971054: NSTextView assert on selection when setup with TextKit2